investor.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 What we don't like

-Definitely not the card to use for your overseas travel: The Bank of America Customized Cash Rewards card carries a 3% foreign transaction fee. ¡Ay!
+Definitely not the card to use for your overseas travel: The Bank of America Customized Cash Rewards card charges a 3% foreign transaction fee on purchases outside of the U.S. ¡Ay!

 Beware of the 3% (minimum $10) balance-transfer fee if you're planning on using this card to pay off another card.